 He is a Past President of the Durham Children’s Aid Society, a founding Director of the Durham Children’s Aid Foundation and the founder and coordinator of the Durham CAPPY Ride.
 Bob is a Past President of the Oshawa Jaycees and a lifetime member of the Canada Jaycee Senate.

-However, the only title which Bob is truly proud of, and to which he always respond to is “Grandpa”.
+However, the only title which Bob is truly proud of, and to which he always responds to is “Grandpa”.

-Jill currently is working as an Administrative Assistant for Community Care Durham / Scugog.
+Jill currently is working as a Service Co-Ordinator, for Community Care Durham / Scugog.

 Community Care Durham (CCD), established in 1977, is a multi-service registered charitable organization.
 We provide Home Support (Meals on Wheels, Transportation, Foot Care) In Home Respite (Caregiver Relief) and COPE Mental Health services for adults and their caregivers who have needs related to aging, physical and/or mental health.
 This would not be possible without the support of our volunteers, partners and community supporters.
 Our services are provided free of charge or for a minimal fee and are administered through various service locations across Durham Region.
 Services provided by Community Care Durham help adults in need maintain their health and independence at home – where they want to live – and to help adults and families cope with the increasing demand of caring for loved ones.

 For over 10 years Jill has been actively been involved in helping others with planning and running special events as well as celebrations.
 She assists and organizes “The Community Gift Giving Program” through Mary Kay which provides residents at the Port Perry Community Nursing Home with gifts on Christmas Day.

 Jillian was also on the Mayor’s Honour Roll for 2009 recognizing her community service work.
 She is an Independent Sales Rep for Mary Kay, is a volunteer for Big Brothers Big Sisters since 2008 and also sits on the Legion Ladies Auxiliary.